IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 Not all the generators must be defined as columns of these files, only those with values different from 0.

-If you have daily energy inflows data just input the daily amount at the first hour of every day if the ESS have daily or weekly storage capacity.
+If you have daily energy inflow data, just input the daily amount during the first hour of every day to see if the ESS has daily or weekly storage capacity.

 Internally, all the values below 1e-5 times the maximum system demand of each area will be converted into 0 by the model.